datenwissenschaften/manage-todos-action/README.md

              labels: "todo, help wanted"
    ```

-2. **Ensure you have the `GITHUB_TOKEN` set up in your repository’s secrets** to allow the action to authenticate and perform the necessary operations.

 ## 🚦 Why Use This Action?

 Managing TODO comments manually is time-consuming and error-prone.
 This action streamlines the process by: